Skip to Content

 Do not add salt at this point.

-In a Clay pot or pan, over medium heat, add four to five tablespoons of oil.
+Add four to five tablespoons of oil.
 Once the oil is slightly warm.

 Temper the ingredients for 2 minutes.

-Once the onions turn golden brown, add the boiled potatoes and gently combine them together over low-medium heat for 3-5 minutes.
+Once the onions turn golden brown, add the boiled potatoes and gently combine them over low-medium heat for 3-5 minutes.

 Potato added to the tempering ingredients for the curry.